 - ACT test – It's the same as the SAT test fee waiver.
 If you get eligible for the ACT test, you may also request a fee waiver or deferral of the college admission application fee.

 - Simply Ask for it – If you're a candidate with good test scores and GPA, you can simply ask for a fee waiver.

 - NACAC – The National association for college admission counseling allows students application fee waivers under several schemes.
 If you meet the requirement for an SAT or ACT testing fee waiver, you will automatically become eligible for the NACAC college application fee waiver.

 The Merit money

-Merit-based aids are highly competitive, and hence, you need to apply early if you want to get in the merit list.
-Look for criteria and requirements that are needed for qualifying for the merit.
+Merit-based aids are highly competitive, and hence, you need to apply early if you want to get on the merit list.
+Look for criteria and requirements that are necessary for qualifying for merit.
 Prepare yourself accordingly and always focus on the purpose of the scholarship.

 National merit scholarships or central government scholarships come in the government-funded category and are other forms of financial aid that you can consider.
-State scholarships are limited to students of a particular state but Central government scholarships can be availed by students all across the country.
+State scholarships limit students of a particular state, but Central government scholarships can get availed by students all across the country.

 Private-funded merit scholarships